johndrinkwater/PSN-to-Steam/README.md

 ```

-Commit titles should include `%game% (%appid%)` along with your preferred
+Commit titles should include `%game% (%npcommid%→%appid%)` along with your
-flavour text.
-If you have multiple games to confirm, make individual commits.
+preferred flavour text.
+If you have multiple games to confirm, make individual
-Pull Requests must have clean history, no commits to clean previous commits, no
+commits.
+Pull Requests must have clean history, as in no commits to ‘fix the
-merges that include --no-ff, etc. They will be rejected or rewritten if this is
+build’ due to formatting or JSON erros, no merges that include --no-ff, etc.
-the case.
+They will be rejected or rewritten if this is the case.

 Credits
 -------